bizaybsnt/NowShowing/README.md

 # NowShowing

-An Expree nodejs app that fetch nowShowing api and display it on a calender
+An Express nodejs app that fetch nowShowing api and display it on a calender

 ## Getting started